Safety

 TEAE overview table

-**At the time of the primary analysis of PRIMA, 12% of patients discontinued treatment with ZEJULA due to ARs.1,2
+iAt the time of the primary analysis of PRIMA, 11% of patients discontinued treatment with ZEJULA due to ARs1

-ARs resulting in discontinuation of ZEJULA in >1% of patients included thrombocytopenia (3.7%), anemia (1.9%), and nausea and neutropenia (1.2% each).1
+In the primary analysis, ARs resulting in discontinuation of ZEJULA in >1% of patients included thrombocytopenia (3.7%), nausea (1.6%), and anemia (1.2%).1

-• for first-line maintenance treatment of adult patients with advanced epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to first-line platinum-based chemotherapy
+• for first-line maintenance treatment of adult patients with advanced epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy and whose cancer is associated with homologous recombination deficiency (HRD) - positive status defined by either a deleterious or suspected deleterious BRCA mutation, and/or genomic instability.

 Myelodysplastic syndrome/acute myeloid leukemia (MDS/AML), including cases with a fatal outcome, have been reported in patients who received ZEJULA.
-In PRIMA, MDS/AML occurred in 6 out of 484 (1.2%) patients treated with ZEJULA, and in 3 out of 244 (1.2%) patients treated with placebo.
-The duration of therapy with ZEJULA in patients who developed secondary MDS/cancer therapy-related AML varied from 3.7 months to 2.5 years.
+In PRIMA, of patients within the HRD-positive population, MDS/AML occurred in 8 out of 245 (3.3%) patients treated with ZEJULA, and in 3 out of 125 (2.4%) patients treated with placebo with a follow-up of 6.1 years.
+The duration of therapy with ZEJULA in patients who developed secondary MDS/cancer therapy-related AML varied from 5.5 months to 5 years.
 All patients who developed secondary MDS/cancer therapy-related AML had received previous chemotherapy with platinum agents and/or other DNA-damaging agents, including radiotherapy.
 For suspected MDS/AML or prolonged hematological toxicities, refer the patient to a hematologist for further evaluation.
 Discontinue ZEJULA if MDS/AML is confirmed.

 Hematologic adverse reactions (thrombocytopenia, anemia, neutropenia, and/or pancytopenia) have been reported in patients receiving ZEJULA.
 The overall incidence of Grade ≥3 thrombocytopenia, anemia, and neutropenia were reported, respectively, in 39%, 31%, and 21% of patients receiving ZEJULA in PRIMA.
 Discontinuation due to thrombocytopenia, anemia, and neutropenia occurred, respectively, in 4%, 2%, and 2% of patients in PRIMA.
 In patients who were administered a starting dose of ZEJULA based on baseline weight or platelet count in PRIMA, Grade ≥3 thrombocytopenia, anemia, and neutropenia were reported, respectively, in 22%, 23%, and 15% of patients receiving ZEJULA.
 Discontinuation due to thrombocytopenia, anemia, and neutropenia occurred, respectively, in 3%, 3%, and 2% of patients.
 Do not start ZEJULA until patients have recovered from hematological toxicity caused by prior chemotherapy (≤Grade 1).
 Monitor complete blood counts weekly for the first month, monthly for the next 11 months, and periodically thereafter.
 If hematological toxicities do not resolve within 28 days following interruption, discontinue ZEJULA, and refer the patient to a hematologist for further investigations.

-Hypertension and hypertensive crisis have been reported in patients receiving ZEJULA.
+Hypertension and cardiovascular effects have been reported in patients receiving ZEJULA.
 Grade 3-4 hypertension occurred in 6% of patients receiving ZEJULA vs 1% of patients receiving placebo in PRIMA, with no reported discontinuations.
 Monitor blood pressure and heart rate at least weekly for the first two months, then monthly for the first year, and periodically thereafter during treatment with ZEJULA.
 Closely monitor patients with cardiovascular disorders, especially coronary insufficiency, cardiac arrhythmias, and hypertension.
 Manage hypertension with antihypertensive medications and adjustment of the ZEJULA dose if necessary.

 Posterior reversible encephalopathy syndrome (PRES) occurred in 0.1% of 2,165 patients treated with ZEJULA in clinical trials and has also been described in postmarketing reports.
 Monitor all patients for signs and symptoms of PRES, which include seizure, headache, altered mental status, visual disturbance, or cortical blindness, with or without associated hypertension.
 Diagnosis requires confirmation by brain imaging.
 If suspected, promptly discontinue ZEJULA and administer appropriate treatment.
 The safety of reinitiating ZEJULA is unknown.